Layoffs at bike-share startup Zagster following $15 million raise

 “We believe the U.S. market will move to lock-to, with cities regulating and enforcing lock-to parking within three years,” Ericson said.
 “Zagster has a strong lead in lock-to, with exclusive rights to operate in more than 100 cities and colleges.”

 Zagster’s Pace is one of the newer entrants to the bike-share space, which consists of a number of startups and larger companies battling for contracts with cities all over the world.
-Pace, which launched just a few months ago in December, currently operates in Tallahassee, Florida and Knoxville, Tennessee.
+Pace, which launched just a few months ago (in December), currently operates in Tallahassee, Florida and Knoxville, Tennessee.
 With the funding, Zagster plans to launch Pace in additional cities this year.

 Zagster also operates a bike-share solution for municipalities looking to offer their own city-specific services.
 Zagster, which launched in 2007, operates more than 200 bike-shares across 35 states in the U.S.